 Click the Swatches tab (the tags icon).
 Bam!
 You now have a bunch of colorful swatches, solid and patterned, in your image tray.
 To see more swatch options, click the dropdown button and select a different theme.

 After you’ve dragged a swatch into an empty cell, click the Edit button in the top toolbar.
-This will bring your design into the Editor for overlays and text.
+This will bring your design into the Editor for graphics and text.

 Note: Be absolutely sure you love your collage design before you click Edit, because there’s no going back to Collage to fix a few things after you’ve brought it into the Editor.